 Hugh was a blacksmith's bastard on Dragonstone when the Dance of the Dragons began.
 When Prince Jacaerys Velaryon called for dragonriders in 129 AC, Hugh was allowed to mount Vermithor, the dragon of the late King Jaehaerys I Targaryen.
 Hugh fought valiantly for the blacks in the Battle in the Gullet.
 Hugh began to call himself Hugh Hammer.

 After the fall of King's Landing, Prince Daemon Targaryen suggested that Hugh be wed to the daughter of the late Lord Rosby, but Rhaenyra declined.
-The queen instead granted knighthood to Ulf and Hugh and granted them lands on Driftmark.
+The queen instead granted knighthood to Ulf White and Hugh and granted them lands on Driftmark.
 According to Mushroom, Hugh beat to death one of Rhaenyra's knights in a dispute over a maiden in the Street of Silk.
 When Daemon suggested that Houses Baratheon and Lannister should be destroyed for their support to King Aegon II Targaryen, he proposed granting Casterly Rock to Hugh, but after Lord Corlys Velaryon opposed the idea, Rhaenyra refused the suggestion.

-In 130 AC, Ulf White and Hugh Hammer were sent to help the blacks defend the town of Tumbleton from Lord Ormund Hightower's approaching host.
+In 130 AC, Ulf and Hugh were sent to help the blacks defend the town of Tumbleton from Lord Ormund Hightower's approaching host.
 During the First Battle of Tumbleton, however, the Two Betrayers defected to the greens.